-Word Made Flesh Sierra Leone seeks to love, serve and accompany youth on the street, destitute families and young children in Freetown.
+Word Made Flesh Sierra Leone seeks to love, serve and accompany vulnerable children and families in the Kroo Bay neighborhood of Freetown.

-A brutal 10-year civil war destroyed much of the country of Sierra Leone, leaving its beautiful people some of the poorest and most vulnerable in the world.
+A brutal 10-year civil war (1991-2002) and the recent Ebola epidemic have left the beautiful people of Sierra Leone some of the poorest and most vulnerable in the world.

 We are called to holistically care for children and young adults through discipleship, educational/vocational opportunities and family-like relationships.

 Alé Alé House of Hope, our ministry center, is a place where the children from Kroo Bay can experience community, hospitality and safety.
 In addition to our ministry activities, children are welcomed to share meals, grow a garden together and play in the playground.
 It is also a place where our international staff grow in intimate relationships as we worship and learn together.

 The girls in Kroo Bay are particularly vulnerable since many of them experience sexual abuse and exploitation from a young age.
 WMF supports these children and their families by providing sexual abuse prevention education and counselling, as well as helping them receive medical care and pursue legal action against perpetrators.

 Lighthouse Ministry is an integrated program where 35 youth in Kroo Bay, one of the poorest communities in Freetown, are intentionally discipled and mentored through these activities:

 - Weekly corporate worship, table fellowship, prayer and interactive Bible study

 - One-on-one small group meetings